 Tangential velocity is the component of motion along the edge of a circle measured at any arbitrary instant.
 Tangential velocity describes the motion of an object along the edge of this circle whose direction at any given point on the circle is always along the tangent to that point.

-Jumping from a moving bus is dangerous, which is why the conscious decision to make the leap invokes a sense of thrill.
-Jumping from the edge of a swirling merry-go-round is the 9-year-old version of it.
-Unless, you have a sibling who voluntarily gives you a This-is-Sparta-esque kick and sends you flying off into oblivion.
-Other than experiencing my longest second of raw terror and discovering the taste of wet mud, I often wonder why my flight from the edge achieved more distance than the kid I pushed off from deep within.
+Jumping off a moving bus is dangerous, and so the conscious decision to make the jump evokes a sense of thrill.
+Jumping off the edge of a swirling carousel is the 9-year-old version of it unless you have a sibling who voluntarily gives you a This-is-Sparta-esque kick and sends you flying off into oblivion.

 What is a tangent?